stat_peaks

 .- global.threshold

-the value is interpreted as an absolute value expressed in data units.- local.threshold
+is interpreted as an absolute minimum height or depth expressed in data units.
+A barenumeric

-numeric A value between 0.0 and 1.0, relative to
+value (normally between 0.0 and 1.0), is interpreted as relative tothreshold.range

-, indicating the within-window height (depth) threshold below which peaks (valleys) will be ignored.
-Ifthreshold.range = 0
+value indicates the global height (depth) threshold below which peaks (valleys) are be ignored.
+Ifglobal.threshold = NULL

 character One of

 .
-The reference used to assess the height of the peak, either the minimum (maximum) value within the window or the median of all values in the window.- threshold.scaling
+The reference used to assess the height of the peak, is either the minimum/maximum value within the window or the median of all values in the window.- strict

-character string giving a format definition for converting values into character strings by means of function
+character strings giving a format definition for construction of character strings labels with function

 sprintf